dominikbraun/buneary/README.md

 ## Example

-In the following example, a message `Hello!` is published and sent to an exchange called `my-exchange`.
+Publish a message `Hello!` to an exchange called `my-exchange`.
 The RabbitMQ server is running on the local machine, and we'll use a routing key called `my-routing-key` for the message.

 ```
 $ buneary publish localhost my-exchange my-routing-key "Hello!"
 ```

 Since the RabbitMQ server listens to the default port, the port can be omitted here.
-The above command will prompt you for the username and password, but you could do this using options as well.
+The above command will prompt you to type in the username and password, but you could do this using command options as well.

 ## Installation